 4. Use Cash

 Another way to stay disciplined, and stay out of debt, is to keep your holiday budget in cash in an envelope.
 Studies have shown that you are less likely to overspend paying with cash, as handing over paper bills makes your spending feel tangible.
-Just make sure you use a bank with free ATMs so withdrawing that cash does not cost you anything.
+Just make sure you use a bank with no-fee ATMs so withdrawing that cash does not cost you anything.

 With all of your holiday budget in one place, you can easily see when you are running low.
 When the envelope is finally empty, you know it is time to stop spending.
 With a little planning ahead, you may be able to save money this holiday season and help your dollars go a little further.